feathersjs-ecosystem/feathers-vuex/src/service-module/notes.md

 commit('clearError', 'find')
 ```

+## New Actions in the Service Module

+The `handleFindResponse` and `handleFindError` actions were previously enclosed inside the `find` action.
+Since the majority fo the `find` action consisted of the response handler, they've been pulled out.
+This allows for much better readability.
+It's technically now possible to override both actions by providing replacements in the `makeServicePlugin` config.

 ## Relationships have been separated from `instanceDefaults`

 Feathers-Vuex 2.0 has a new API for establishing relationships between data.
 Before we cover how it works, let's review the old API, first.